loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 # Introduction

+:warning: WARNING :warning:

+- This post has embedded 3D models (if you have WebGL enabled), so they might take a few seconds to load
+- The 3D models are available to download, but they're only accurate to the nearest whole millimeter

 I've been using my home-made [mini-rack](/2021/01/homelab-10-mini-rack/) for a few years now.
 My main complaint is that the shelves *themselves* are the horizontal structure on the front face of the unit.
 If I start removing them, the unit flexes.

 {{< img src="20220915_001.jpeg" alt="mini-rack" >}}